simon-stahlberg/mimir/experiments/github/README.md

 On hard-to-ground benchmarks, Powerlifted is a strong planner with the lowest total time.
 Mimir-lifted has the highest coverage score and comparable runtime performance.

-Our experiments demonstrate that a single library can efficiently combine lifted and grounded planning with expressive extensions such as conditional effects, existential quantifiers, and universal quantifiers.
+Our experiments demonstrate that a single library can efficiently combine lifted and grounded planning with expressive extensions such as conditional effects, existential preconditions, and universal preconditions.

 ## 8. Future Work